NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.

+In areas with strong albedo variation it is suggested to try the option ``--float-albedo``.

 See :numref:`sfs_crater_bottoms` for a potential solution to areas in shadow.